-- Therefore, I think this is good – because of the present distress – that it’s good for a man to be just as he is.
+- Therefore, I think this is good – because of the *impending distress – that it’s good for a man to be just as he is.

 - Have you been bound to a wife?
 Don’t seek release.
 Have you been released from a wife?
 Don’t seek a wife.

-- But also, you haven’t sinned if you marry.
-And if the virgin marries, she hasn’t sinned.
-However, such will have trouble in the flesh, and I want to spare you.
+- But also, you didn’t sin if you married.
+And if the virgin marries, she didn’t sin.
+However, such men will have trouble in the flesh and I want to spare you.

-- Now, I declare this brothers: the opportune moment has been shortened so that from now on, even the men who have wives might be like they don’t have a wife,
+- And I declare this brothers: the opportune moment is *shortened so that from now on, even the men who have wives might be like they don’t have a wife,

-- and the men who are weep like they aren’t weeping, and the men who rejoice like they aren’t rejoicing, and the men who buy like they aren’t taking possession,
+- and the men weeping like they aren’t weeping, and the men rejoicing like they aren’t rejoicing, and the men buying like they aren’t taking possession,

-- and the men who use this world like they aren’t using it; for the form of this world is passing away.
+- and the men who use this world like they aren’t making full use of it; for the form of this world is passing away.

 - Now, I wish you to be free from care.
 The unmarried man cares for the things of the Lord, and how he might please the Lord.